Pahiro/SuperSport2.bundle/README.md

 - F4M - Server responds with 403: Access Denied
 - Manifest - FFMPEG: Invalid data found when processing input

-I suspect I just need to properly specify a container for the Manifest and MPD.
+I suspect I just need to properly specify a protocol for the Manifest and MPD.
 Looking into it.

 06-Sept-2017